Table of Contents

 Why we choose TeenCounseling as the best online anxiety therapy for teens

 TeenCounseling by BetterHelp gets high marks for the ease with which families can sign up for and start therapy.
-We chose it as the best online anxiety therapy for teens because our testers say it does a good job of matching teens to therapists who meet their specific needs.
+We chose it as the best online therapy for teens experiencing anxiety because our testers say it does a good job of matching teens to therapists who meet their specific needs.
 We also like that both teens and parents can message the therapist at any time.

 TeenCounseling tester insights